florisvanvugt/chainoptim/development_notes.md

 ## TODO

-* Compare efficiency calculations with 3dDeconvolve
-You can automatically generate the 3dDeconvolve code to facilitate this.
+* DONE Compare efficiency calculations with 3dDeconvolve You can automatically generate the 3dDeconvolve code to facilitate this.

+* TODO Check how well we're doing against some randomly generated iterations.

+* TODO Log how much time a run took.

-* Make sure I destroy whatever objects I create
+* Make sure I destroy whatever objects I create.
 Free memory!

 * Make sure all precision is in doubles, never casted back to floats